sietsevdschoot/ExceptionLayoutFormatter/readme.md

 # ExceptionFormatter
 ExceptionFormatter renders exceptions in a readable way.
-Containing important addiditional information which specialized exceptions may provide.
+Containing important additional information which specialized exceptions may provide.

-This allows you to get detailed exception messages together with all information nested exceptions may hold.
+This allows you to get detailed exception messages together with all valuable information nested exceptions may hold.

 ##### Features:
 * Formats all nested- and child exception in order of relevance, Inner exceptions first, outer exception last.